WajeehAlamoudi/custom-CNN-model/README.md

 - Run the Notebook:

 Debugging lines added to ease the further error resolving.
-- Make a predication:
+- Make a predication and evaluating the model:

-  You can use two provided images cat.jpg and dog.jpg
+You can use two provided images cat.jpg and dog.jpg to make a prediction and testing you model.
 # Key Code Highlights
 - Plot Class Distribution: